Powered by MOMENTUM MEDIA

 Liberal MP introduces bill to streamline advice processes

-Coalition backbencher and former financial adviser Bert van Manen has introduced a bill aimed to simplify the financial advice process by requiring a concise letter of engagement for clients and replacing lengthy statements of advice with a more accessible record of advice.
+Coalition backbencher and former financial adviser Bert van Manen has introduced a bill aimed at simplifying the financial advice process by requiring a concise letter of engagement for clients and replacing lengthy statements of advice with a more accessible record of advice.

-In Parliament on Monday, Liberal MP Bert van Manen introduced a private member’s bill – the Corporations Amendment (Streamlining Advice Process) Bill 2024 – stating that “this bill is designed to improve and streamline the financial advice process”.
+In parliament on Monday, Liberal MP Bert van Manen introduced a private member’s bill – the Corporations Amendment (Streamlining Advice Process) Bill 2024 – saying that “this bill is designed to improve and streamline the financial advice process”.

-The purpose of this bill, van Manen said, is to streamline the engagement process between the financial adviser and their client, and it does this in two ways.
+The purpose of this bill, van Manen said, was to streamline the engagement process between the financial adviser and their client, and it does this in two ways.

 “Firstly, by creating the requirement to provide a clear and concise letter of engagement, which will be provided to a client prior to receiving any financial advice.
 This letter confirms a clear and transparent agreement between the adviser and the client that clearly outlines the scope of the advice to be provided,” he said.